danigiri/building-devops-teams/0_hello.md

 Do we trust people more if they ask us for help?

-## Other fields of knowledge
-Economics history

-Psychology

-Emergent behaviours

-Journalism

 ## Read up on 'other' fundamentals
 ![](assets/thinking-fast-and-slow.jpg "Thinking, Fast and Slow - Daniel Kahneman")